Home » Dessert Recipes » Easy Apple Pie Filling

 • Apples: For the best apple pie filling, I always recommend Granny Smith apples because they hold their shape well when cooked.
 As a bonus, they have a tart flavor that perfectly balances the sweetness of the filling.

 • You can also use other varieties like Golden Delicious, Gala, Honeycrisp, or Pink Lady.
-Or mix and match: add a few slices of Golden Delicious, along with granny smiths for a touch of sweetness.
+Or mix and match: add a few slices of Golden Delicious, along with Granny Smiths for a touch of sweetness.

 • Lemon Juice: This ingredient serves two purposes.
 First, it prevents the apples from browning after they are sliced.
 Second, its tangy flavor helps enhance the tartness.